About Restorative Justice

 Restorative justice is a victim-focused, community-based approach for responding to crime that focuses on the harm that was caused and what needs to happen to make things better.
 The goal is to build understanding, encourage accountability, and provide an opportunity for healing and for finding ways to avoid future harms.

 According to Vermont Title 28, Section 2A, “It is the policy of this state that principles of restorative justice be included in shaping how the criminal justice system responds to persons charged with, or convicted of, criminal offenses… The policy goal is a community response to a person’s wrongdoing at its earliest onset, and a type and intensity of sanction tailored to each instance of wrongdoing.”

 Restorative justice addresses a criminal act in the context of the people harmed and the community affected, rather than as an offense against an impersonal “state.”
-People who offend harm victims, community, and themselves, so restorative justice facilitates the mending of these relationships and helps prevent further offending.
+People who offend cause harm to other people, the community, and themselves.
+Restorative justice facilitates the mending of these relationships and helps prevent further offending.

 Restorative justice is rooted in the following principles: